oppasource/Learn-With-Yash-Agrawal/Projects/Querying_Multiple_Unstructured_Documents/README.md

 - Upload multiple PDF files using the provided interface.
 - Start querying the documents using natural language to extract relevant information.

+## Video Demo
+Watch the demo full walkthrough of this project here: https://youtu.be/WnG36xiMJ30